Hyperlexia

 My son is different.

-At around 12 months old he developed an intense fascination with the ABC magnets on the fridge.
-By the time he was 16-months-old he knew all the upper and lower case letters, never once confusing b, d, p, or q.
-He was equally drawn to numbers; at 2-years-old, El was counting and sequencing numbers up from one to twenty.
+At around 12 months old, he developed an intense fascination with the ABC magnets on the fridge.
+By the time he was 16 months old, he knew all the upper- and lowercase letters, never once confusing b, d, p, or q.
+He was equally drawn to numbers; at 2 years old, El was counting and sequencing numbers from one to twenty.

-Before he turned 3, El could read and spell multiple words and, at the time of writing this post, he was reading full sentences.
+Before turning 3, El could read and spell multiple words; when writing this post, he read full sentences.
 He has never been taught how to do any of this.
 In fact, my passion for encouraging play meant that, for some time, I was seeking alternative ways to engage my son.
-It wasn’t long before I realized that this was El’s way of playing.
+It wasn’t long before I realized this was El’s way of playing.

 Emotional conflict

-We were living in the Northern Japan Alps, when El’s developmental differences were becoming more apparent, so we were culturally, linguistically, and geographically isolated.
-This seclusion, combined with the intense love I have for my child, resulted in a profound emotional conflict.
+When El’s developmental differences became more apparent, we were living in the Northern Japan Alps, so we were culturally, linguistically, and geographically isolated.
+This seclusion, combined with my intense love for my child, resulted in a profound emotional conflict.

 Since his fixation with symbols began, I have been simultaneously amazed, baffled, scared, proud, and sad.
-Scared because I didn’t know if I would be able to support my son and had no idea where to turn.
+I was scared because I didn’t know if I could support my son and had no idea where to turn.
 Sad because I had to let go of some of the expectations I’d built up around parenting.
 I know this sounds odd, but it’s true.
-I had been looking forward seeing El do some of the funny things other kids do: mixed up counting, pretend reading, and even playing with toys.
+I had been looking forward to seeing El do some of the funny things other kids do: mixed-up counting, pretend reading, and even playing with toys.

-Needless to say, I was also intensely proud of him and loved that I was having to re-evaluate my concepts of play and early years development.
-I had long had a peripheral interest in neurodiversity so having a child who connected with the world differently was a joy.
-Although, during those early days, I felt both grief and excitement for our future together.
+Needless to say, I was also intensely proud of him and loved that I had to reevaluate my concepts of play.
+I had long had a peripheral interest in neurodiversity, so having a child who connected with the world differently was a joy.
+However, during those early days, I felt lost and excited about our future together.

 What a funny thing to worry about

-El consistently takes my breath away, but when I first realized he was developing differently I worried too.
+El consistently takes my breath away, but when I realized he was developing differently, I worried, too.
 What would his differences mean for him growing up?
-How could I better support him and what kind of support should I seek?
+How could I better support him, and what kind of support should I seek?
 I didn’t (and still don’t) want to change him, but I recognized that his atypical development might cause him some difficulties in the neurotypical world in which we live.

-At that time, we were living in Japan, so cultural and linguistic differences also complicated our ability to access suitable support.
+Since we were living in Japan, cultural and linguistic differences also complicated our ability to access suitable advice and resources.

 Bizarrely, one of my biggest struggles was that I believed I couldn’t talk about any of this in case it sounded like I was bragging; I mean, back then, our greatest concern was that our 2-year-old could read.